dbfit/dbfit/docs/reference.md

 ### Storing auto-generated values

 Columns with a question mark are used as outputs.
 When an output column is used, it will contain the value of the column in the new record.
 This is especially handy for retrieving an auto-generated primary key.
-For Oracle, this works regardless of whether the column was actually the ID or some- thing else populated with a trigger.
+For Oracle, this works regardless of whether the column was actually the ID or something else populated with a trigger.
 For MySQL and SQL Server, only single- column actual primary keys can be returned.
 The only thing that makes sense to do at this point is to store values of the output cells into variables.

 <pre>
 !3 Use ? to mark columns that should return values